Mercerenies/latitude/spec/ii_standard_library/boolnil.md

 falsehood.
 They are primarily used in Boolean statements such as if-statements [TODO: Link] and loop conditionals [TODO: Link].

 The nil object models the concept of emptiness.
+The nil object is also [iterable](iterator.md) and will always be viewed as an empty collection.

 ## Simple Slots